unexpectedpanda/retool/readme.md

   1. Swiss
   1. Hungarian
   1. Russian

+### By version and revision
+After a region has been selected for a parent title, and language dupes removed, there still may be multiple versions or revisions of that title that need to be analysed.
+For example, v1.0 versus v2.5, Rev A versus Rev B. In each instance, the highest version is selected.

+Note that release versioning isn't supported, for example, where v0.100 is considered larger than v0.99, even though mathematically that's not true.
+Fortunately, there's not much evidence of that style of versioning being used across Redump dats.

+If versions are released on multiple operating systems, the version on the newer OS is selected.
+For example, _7th Guest, The (USA) (Disc 1)_ is a DOS title, whereas _7th Guest, The (USA) (Disc 1) (Windows 95)_ is on Windows 95, so the latter would be selected.

+### By media
+If a title was rereleased on a media format with more capacity (for example, on DVD after originally being released on CD), then the larger media format is selected as the parent.

 ## Working with _renames.py
 You only need to care about this if you're going to add your own clone titles